hughekar/hughekar/README.md

 I am a dedicated ICT Technician with a strong background in supporting teams through the implementation of advanced systems and software to meet business objectives.

 I am proficient in programming, application, and website development, and has extensive experience in providing training materials and conducting workshops for Microsoft 365 applications.
-I have expertise includes managing migrations to Intune and SharePoint, working with Active Directory and Azure AD, and utilizing Power Automate and Power BI platforms
+I have expertise including managing migrations to Intune and SharePoint, working with Active Directory and Azure AD, and utilizing Power Automate and Power BI platforms

 <p align="left">